 - the overall tax contribution of its investee companies; - the principal countries in which those companies pay taxes; and - the legal domiciles of its investee funds and companies. - 6.
-In recognition that this area continues to evolve, FCDO and BII will continue to monitor developments and review this policy at least annually with a view to remaining consistent with evolving international standards5 and the best practice of multilateral and bilateral development finance institutions.
+In recognition that this area continues to evolve, FCDO and BII will continue to monitor developments and review this policy at least annually with a view to remaining consistent with evolving international standards and the best practice of multilateral and bilateral development finance institutions. - 7.
+BII may request a waiver from a requirement of this Policy in exceptional circumstances.
+The basis for such waiver will be presented to the Board for consideration and approval.
+If approved, the Board will immediately notify the FCDO of its decision and the reasons therefor.